cthoyt/cthoyt.github.io/_posts/2026/2026-08-27-reviewing-sssom.md

 ### A2: Replacing a Predicted Mapping with a Manual Curation

-In this workflow that mirrors workflow M2, a reviewer of a predicted mapping overwrites the predicted mapping with a manual curation.
+In this workflow that mirrors workflow M2, a reviewer of an automatically generated mapping overwrites the automatically generated mapping with a manual curation.
 Unlike M2, this workflow importantly includes the following changes:

 - Update the mapping justification to [semapv:ManualMappingCuration](https://semantic.farm/semapv:ManualMappingCuration)
-- Drop mapping tool and prediction-related fields
+- Drop mapping tool and automatic generation-related fields
 - Fill out the `author_id` field and `confidence` (not the `reviewer_id` and `reviewer_agreement`)